 The Durham Museum collects items pertaining to the history of the greater Omaha area and the role it has played in the development of the United States.
 The collection contains objects, ranging from photos to phone booths, coins to clarinets and even a pocket watch rescued from the Titanic!

-The collection consists of five overarching areas:
+The collection consists of four overarching areas:

 Rare books, documents, certificates, maps, letters documenting important events that occurred in Omaha such as the Trans-Mississippi Exhibition of 1898, and the Golden Spike Days celebration of 1939.
 The collection also contains the history of important organizations like the Knights of Ak-Sar-Ben Foundation.